Manipulating fermionic mode entanglement in the presence of superselection rules: Introduction

 This paper aims to provide an extension of the resource theory of bipartite entanglement to include systems consisting of indistinguishable particles, such as chemical molecules.
 Of course, to take steps in this direction, one can consider either particle entanglement or mode entanglement \cite{Zanardi2002ModeE, Yu2003ModeE, Vaccaro2003ENTID, Friis2013ModeE}, both of which are distinct from entanglement between distinguishable systems \cite{Luigi2008ENT, Horodecki-QE}.
 The resource capabilities of identical particle entanglement were discussed in various works \cite{Killoran2014RCAPENT, Rosario2018IndR, Castellini2019Indist, Gigena2020OneBody, Morris2020RCAPENT, Gigena2021ManyBody}, and some of these works \cite {Gigena2020OneBody, Gigena2021ManyBody} were grounded on Nielsen's theorem.
 However, as was carefully scrutinized in Ref.~\cite{BENATTI20201}, mode entanglement provides a better framework than particle entanglement for a convenient definition of entanglement in quantum systems composed of indistinguishable particles.

 More importantly, indistinguishable systems are subject to superselection rules (SSRs) \cite{PhysRev.88.101}, which impose additional restrictions on the free operations that cannot create any mode entanglement.
 These constraints, leading to new applications in quantum protocols \cite{2003_PRL_SSRandLOCC, 2004_PRA_SSRandLOCC}, are related to the conservation of physical quantities (Q) such as parity (P) and particle number (N).
-In particular, Q-SSRs shrink the physical state space of a fermionic mode system by forbidding the states that violate the conservation of Q. This affects the amount of mode entanglement extractable from a given quantum state, which is well understood for bipartite settings \cite{FixedN_2003_PRA, 2013_PRA_fPTrace, 2021_JCTC_DMRG_SSR, PhysRevA.104.032411, OrbitalDiscord}.
-However, to our knowledge, its effect on the entanglement manipulation ability of free operations has been characterized only for the pure state transformations so far \cite{2004_PRL_SSRandLOCC, Schuch2004SSREnt, Barlett2007REVSSR, Gour_2008SSR}.
+In particular, Q-SSRs shrink the physical state space of a fermionic mode system by forbidding the states that violate the conservation of Q. This affects the amount of mode entanglement extractable from a given quantum state, which is well understood for bipartite settings \cite{FixedN_2003_PRA, 2013_PRA_fPTrace, 2021_JCTC_DMRG_SSR, Vidal2021-FermionicOps, OrbitalDiscord}.
+However, to our knowledge, its effect on single-copy state transformations by free operations has been characterized only for the pure entangled states so far \cite{2004_PRL_SSRandLOCC, Schuch2004SSREnt, Barlett2007REVSSR, Gour_2008SSR}.
 In the first part of this paper (Sec.~\ref{Sec::Conditions}), following Refs.~\cite{2004_PRL_SSRandLOCC, Schuch2004SSREnt}, we provide a set of majorization-based conditions for mixed state transformations of bipartite mode entanglement by LOCCs that are restricted by local SSRs (Algorithm \ref{alg:algoritma}).

 Further, Nielsen's theorem allows an ancillary system to play the role of a \emph{catalyst} in entanglement transformations of distinguishable systems \cite{Jonathan1999Catalyst}.
 Catalyst, which is one of the most pivotal ingredients for QRTs \cite{Anshu2018GRTCatalysts}, enhances our ability to transform one quantum state \(\rho\) into another state \(\sigma\) via free operations \({\mathbb{O}}\).
 More precisely, with the help of a quantum state \(\tau\), the transformation from \(\rho\) to \(\sigma\) can be replaced by the transformation from \(\rho \otimes \tau\) to \(\sigma \otimes \tau\), where the catalyst \(\tau\) keeps its form at the end of the transformation: